 Clyde - Miltonvale is a very small town located in the state of Kansas.
 With a population of 2,204 people and just one neighborhood, Clyde - Miltonvale is the 156th largest community in Kansas.
-Clyde - Miltonvale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Clyde - Miltonvale was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clyde - Miltonvale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clyde - Miltonvale is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Clyde - Miltonvale who work in management occupations (20.39%), healthcare suport services (8.02%), and teaching (7.25%).

-Being a small town, Clyde - Miltonvale does not have a public transit system used by locals to get to and from work.
+Clyde - Miltonvale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Clyde - Miltonvale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Clyde - Miltonvale, 21.62% have at least a bachelor's degree.
+The education level of Clyde - Miltonvale citizens is a little higher than the average for US cities and towns: 21.62% of adults in Clyde - Miltonvale have at least a bachelor's degree.

 The per capita income in Clyde - Miltonvale in 2022 was $33,856, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $135,424 for a family of four.
 However, Clyde - Miltonvale contains both very wealthy and poor people as well.